 I also use organic frozen cherries that are easily found in the freezer section of most grocery stores.

-Once you have the vanilla banana ice cream base, add in the frozen cherries and the cacao nibs.
-Pulse the food process a few times to break of the cherries, while still leaving them in chunks.
+Once you have the vanilla banana ice cream base, add the frozen cherries and the cacao nibs.
+Pulse the food processor a few times to break up the cherries while still leaving them in chunks.
 I think you’ll enjoy this delicious, nutritious cherry chocolate ice cream dessert.

 I’d love to hear your feedback in the comments below for this Vegan Cherry Chocolate Ice Cream recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking